mdamire/bankid-6/README.md

 response data: {}
 ```

-This can be decouple by using it's `orderRef` parameter.
+This can be decoupled by using its `orderRef` parameter.

 ```
 >>> start_response = BankIdClient().auth('192.168.0.1')